 It is clear that wilderness can mean many things to the trailists, and for some it can be a profound, life-changing experience.
 For many a couple of days of immersion in nature evokes a heightened awareness of the interdependence of species and ecosystems, and the distance that we have put between ourselves and nature.
 If we are lucky we start to feel connected again, a part of nature, dependent.
 Education about life-support qualities of ecosystems, symbiotic relationships, the many uses of plants and natural resources reveal wilderness as both a source of wonder and inspiration, but also as a “classroom”.
 Here the interpretive skills and passion of the ranger are all important.
 For others, simply being outdoors is psychologically and physically restorative and therapeutic.
 One could characterise wilderness walking as active meditation – the wilderness as “cathedral”.

 On another level one could simply revel in the physical exertion of walking in the heat, focusing on the next step – the wilderness as “gymnasium” – although the trails are not strenuous at all.
-And of course, there is the adrenalin charge of potentially dangerous situations, face-to-face with Africa’s megafauna, that is almost unique to the trails.
+And of course, there is the adrenaline charge of potentially dangerous situations, face-to-face with Africa’s megafauna, that is almost unique to the trails.
 Let’s not kid ourselves – it can be exciting and sometimes frightening.
 Feel alive!
 But once again the experience of the rangers is vital.
 I have never met one who was anything less than very cautious and who did not have the safety of his or her trailists – and the wildlife – at heart.

 The pioneering wilderness trail was Ian Player’s Imfolozi wilderness trail which operates under the auspices of KZN Wildlife.
 I have not walked this one yet, but I believe that it remains true to its roots.
 The seven wilderness trails in the Kruger National Park are by now legendary since the Wolhuter Trail commenced in 1979 (in response to many questions I have written a short FAQ on Kruger’s wilderness trails ), and I try and walk them regularly, but they are notoriously difficult to book.
 The advent of private concessions in the Kruger Park has brought new wilderness trail experiences into being, admittedly of the more luxurious variety, but the walks themselves remain true to the wilderness ethos.
 Two highly recommended trails are Rhino Walking Safaris (which also features an exciting sleep-out in tree platforms) in Kruger and Machampane Wilderness Trail, in Mozambique’s Limpopo National Park, close to Kruger’s eastern border.
 By contrast, the Great Walk of Africa through Kenya’s Tsavo West and East National Parks is a completely unique wilderness walking experience, extending over 11 days on trail through really wild country.
-Our impressions of the Great Walk can be found here and here.
+Our impressions of the Great Walk can be found here.

 So feel the pulse of Africa.
 Try one – it will be addictive.
 The challenge for all of us is to take what we have learnt on a wilderness trail, our new insights – in short our newfound eco-literacy – back into everyday city life.
 And to reflect on our profligate consumption of resources and energy and what we can do to live in harmony within our ecosphere.